So, are you getting ready for the Holidays?

 - Attitude and expectations.
 You can dread the upcoming Holidays, or you can see them as an opportunity.
 If you dread them, and convince yourself you’ll be lonely and miserable, guess what — you will be.
 On the other hand, you could keep an open mind, staying flexible and being creative about how you celebrate.
 Kids with the ex on the 25th?
 Who says you can’t have your own Christmas with them on the 26th?
 And, on the 25th, instead of feeling sorry for yourself, how about helping someone less fortunate by manning a shift at a soup kitchen?
 Your life has changed, and your old traditions will likely end.
 But with the right approach, you can start some wonderful new traditions to carry you through the decades ahead.

-The Holidays can be tough, and a real challenge when you’re already going through a painful situation.
+The Holidays can be a real challenge when you’re already going through a painful situation.
 But by being prepared and adopting the right mindset, you should be able to have a perfectly fine experience.